-3.3.
-Freshwater and Wetland Ecosystems and Riparian Zones
+3.3 Freshwater and Wetland Ecosystems and Riparian Zones

-- 3.3.1 Trust Council holds that: - the freshwater wetlands, bodies of surface water, natural drainage patterns, water courses, fish-bearing streams, watershed and groundwater recharge areas of the Trust Area should be identified, protected and, where possible, restored or rehabilitated, and - the natural wetlands of the Trust Area, including those in the Agricultural Land Reserve, should not be drained, filled or degraded. - 3.3.2 Trust Council encourages government agencies, non-government organizations, property owners and occupiers to protect freshwater bodies, water courses, wetlands, riparian zones and aquatic wildlife habitats through voluntary conservation covenants and careful management.
+- 3.3.1 Trust Council holds that: - the freshwater wetlands, bodies of surface water, natural drainage patterns, water courses, fish-bearing streams, watershed and groundwater recharge areas of the Trust Area should be identified. protected and, where possible, restored or rehabilitated, and

+- the natural wetlands of the Trust Area, including those in the Agricultural Land Reserve that have not been altered in the past for agriculture, should not be drained, filled or degraded. - 3.3.2 Trust Council encourages government agencies, non-government organizations, property owners and occupiers to protect freshwater bodies, water courses, wetlands, riparian zones and aquatic wildlife habitats through voluntary conservation covenants and careful management. - 3.3.3 Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address means to prevent further loss or degradation of freshwater bodies or water courses, wetlands and riparian zones and to protect aquatic wildlife.